Oct 4, 2022 â€“ Dec 6, 2022 |

 BITSS Open Research Seminar (Fall 2022)

-The Berkeley Initiative for Transparency in the Social Sciences (BITSS) is excited to announce the Open Research Seminar (ORS), a webinar series to promote and share knowledge about the use of tools and practices for transparency and reproducibility in social science research.
-The ORS will be an opportunity for researchers to showcase applications of specific tools and practices (e.g., developing a lab protocol for reproducibility, building a website to catalog open datasets, etc.) or evaluations of the effectiveness of existing tools and practices (e.g., results-blind peer review and publication bias).
-All webinars will be free and open to register to the general public.
+The Berkeley Initiative for Transparency in the Social Sciences (BITSS) hosted the Fall 2022 Open Research Seminar (ORS), a webinar series to promote and share knowledge about the use of tools and practices for transparency and reproducibility in social science research.
+The ORS was an opportunity for researchers to showcase applications of specific tools and practices (e.g., developing a lab protocol for reproducibility, building a website to catalog open datasets, etc.) or evaluations of the effectiveness of existing tools and practices (e.g., results-blind peer review and publication bias).
+All webinars were free and open to register to the general public.

-We elicited proposals from researchers, practitioners, and students to present their work as part of the first four webinars, which will take place October-December, 2022.
-There will be an opportunity in the Fall to apply for the second round of webinars which will take place in Winter-Spring 2023.
+We elicited proposals from researchers, practitioners, and students to present their work as part of the first four webinars, which took place October-December 2022.

-All webinars will be recorded, published on the BITSS YouTube channel, and included in the BITSS Resource Library, a publicly available collection of learning materials.
-Presenters should consider archiving their materials on MetaArXiv or the OSF, as appropriate.
-The organizer of each session will be offered a $500 honorarium.
+All webinars were recorded, published on the BITSS YouTube channel, and included in the BITSS Resource Library, a publicly available collection of learning materials.

 Schedule